kmbrlpll/diva-e/MQTT-Server/README.md

 * app.py -- entry point of the entire app
 * app/routes.py -- there are API links and how should they behaved
 * app/models.py -- Just models.

+#### **IDEs**
+I would recommend **PyCharm** community edition.
+It is very powerful and free.
+Behaves like Eclipse in Java and has some cool features like automatically activating venv and integrated interaction with git.
+Controversial this IDE needs some time to get used to.
+I would at least give a try.

+On other hand **VSCode** with installed python plugins is also a good choice.

 #### **Useful links**